 You can’t freeze vegetables that have a high water content, such as lettuce or cucumbers.
 Avoid freezing whole eggs, but separated egg yolks and whites do freeze (see our guide here).
 Yoghurt, single cream and low-fat cream cheeses don’t freeze well either.

-Here are 8 more freezer hacks to help you cut food waste:
+Here are 8 more food waste freezer hacks to rescue your leftovers:

 1. Freeze chillies and ginger whole